dimakura/SSpec/README.md

 swift build
 ```

-To use SSpec in your code, just import it:
+Do not forget to import SSPec to use it:

 ```swift
 import SSpec